zxteloiv/easy-grid/README.md

 ## Features
 * Paging
 * Plot(not push to github yet)
-* Sort on a field both ascending and desending(not push to github yet)
+* Sort on a field both ascending and desending

 ## Use easy-grid in your own projects
 Copy the easy\_grid.js file and easy\_grid.css file into your own directory.